 People were talking all week long about the great time everyone had at the Barnwell’s farm Saturday night.
 Dillard and Molly MacIntosh had all the kids, teens, and adults laughing so hard their sides hurt.
-Someone said her husband had just purchased a beautiful new automatic dishwasher for her birthday in addition to a very nice dinner for two at her favorite restaurant.
+Someone said her husband had just purchased a beautiful new automatic dishwasher for her birthday, in addition to a very nice dinner for two at her favorite restaurant.

 Molly continued to speak.
-She said no one is useless, God has a plan for every one of us.
-Once we have accepted Jesus Christ as Lord we are not instructed to sit back and rejoice knowing we will be with the Lord for eternity in heaven but instead we are to serve the Lord with gladness so the world might see Christ in us.
-The Lord equips all His children with talents and gifts for serving Him, and we are to use them to the fullest if we really know and love Him.
+She said, “No one is useless, God has a plan for every one of us.
+Once we have accepted Jesus Christ as Lord we are not instructed to sit back and rejoice, knowing we will be with the Lord for eternity in heaven, but instead we are to serve the Lord with gladness so the world might see Christ in us.
+The Lord equips all His children with talents and gifts for serving Him, and we are to use them to the fullest if we really know and love Him.”

 A few days later she apologized to Dr. Malan, told him she was miserable and wanted to be saved but didn’t know what she needed to do.
-Dr. Malan responded; “Why not come just as you are”.
+Dr. Malan responded, “Why not come just as you are.”
 His statement stuck in her mind and heart to the extent that after she accepted Jesus Christ as Lord and Savior, she sat down and wrote these words.
-Just as I am without one plea – But that thy blood was shed for me – And that thou bidd’st me come to thee – O lamb of God, I come, I come.
+“Just as I am without one plea, But, that thy blood was shed for me, And, that thou bidd’st me come to thee, O lamb of God, I come, I come.”

-Molly MacIntosh said she could not think of a better story that this one about Charlotte Elliot to illustrate how no child of God is useless.
-Regardless, it is is just something you say to someone like Dr. Malan’s words to Charlotte which inspired her to write one of the most sung hymns of the Christian faith, Just As I Am, a word of encouragement which we all appreciate, or washing dishes with a glad heart like her husband Dillard has been doing for years, all you have to do is be available.
+“Just as I am”.
+These words written by Charlotte Elliot have been sung by countless millions around the world.
+Only God knows how many people gave their lives to Christ at Billy Graham crusades, in churches, at camps or listening to “Just As I Am” in their home.
+Molly MacIntosh said she could not think of a better story than this one about Charlotte Elliot to illustrate how no child of God is useless.
+Regardless, it is just something you say to someone like Dr. Malan’s words to Charlotte, which inspired her to write one of the most sung hymns of the Christian faith, “Just As I Am”.
+We all appreciate a word of encouragement, or washing dishes with a glad heart, like her husband Dillard has been doing for years.
+All you must do is be available.